-Great Dog Names From Germany
+Great Dog Names From Germany for Males and Females

-The Boxer is a popular breed of dog with a German origin.
-The Great Dane is known in this part of the world (and most others) as the German Mastiff and is seen guarding farms and houses along the beach; the German Shepherd Dog, Miniature Schnauzer and Giant Schnauzer, and Dachshund are also seen on the beach at times.
+Do you have a German dog in need of a German name?
+There are several German breeds, though some are not even thought of as German.
+For example, the Boxer is a popular breed of dog with a German origin.
+The Great Dane is also known in this part of the world (and most others) as the German Mastiff—these are often seen guarding farms and houses along the beach.
+The German Shepherd Dog, Miniature Schnauzer and Giant Schnauzer, and Dachshund are also seen on the beach at times.
 Yes, we also have Rottweilers, a few examples of the German Shorthaired Pointers, and even the occasional Weimaraner.

 What are some of the great German dog names for boys?

 - Aldo: Wise one.